-Simply put, white awareness means understanding the unearned privileges that come from being white.
-There is no blame to cast here.
-Instead, I recognize that it’s an important conversation to have, especially as people become more aware of the value of equity, diversity, and inclusion in pluralistic societies.
+White awareness means understanding the unearned privileges that come from being white.
+There is no blame to cast.
+Instead, it’s an important conversation to start, especially as people become more aware of historical injustices and the value of equity, diversity, and inclusion in pluralistic societies.

-The topics of White Awareness and White Privilege require skillfulness to broach.
+The topics of White Awareness and White Privilege require skillfulness to broach because it is easy to tap feelings of defensiveness, guilt, fear, confusion, or anger.
 Moreover, the topics take on extra emotional charge in workplaces, schools, and other organizations.
 As a teacher and author committed to social justice, I offer a curated list of resources to help facilitators working in this area to raise and extend awareness of white privilege in ways that are compassionate and ethical.
 Therefore, feel free to share, cite, and use these resources.

 Notice that something is missing?
 If you have a resource to suggest, please contact me.